inovativatec/otimizenesting-learn/src/Inovativatec.Otimize.Nesting.Doc/tutorial/quickstart.md

 ## 1. What is *Otimize Nesting*

-*Otimize Nesting* is a nesting software, designed for fabricators.It creates optimal cutting layouts to reduce fabrication time, produce faster quotes and minimize waste.​
+*Otimize Nesting* is a nesting software, designed for fabricators.
+It creates optimal cutting layouts to reduce fabrication time, produce faster quotes and minimize waste.​

 > Otimize Nesting helps you save time and get more parts on less sheets.

 *Otimize Nesting* also has the following cool features:

 * **Online Software**: Download the application for the best performance and use the internet to access all your information in any place.
 * **True Shape Optimization**: Automatically finds the best cutting layout for your DXF files, considering the real part geometry.
-* **Fabrication**: Export cutting diagrams to use in your CAM software or directly to `G-Code`.
+* **Fabrication**: Export cutting diagrams to use in your CAM software.
 * **Faster Quotes**: Configure once and calculate automatically materials and operations costs to produce fast quotes and estimates.
 * **Reports**: Reports containing cutting diagrams, machining time, material efficiency, remnants, weight and costs.
 * **Import Cutting Lists**: Import rectangular part lists created in other software and ERP systems.
 * **Cloud Computing**: No need to configure backup, servers, licensing, etc. Updates are installed automatically
-* **Professional Support**: Email, chat, tutorials and online meetings to assist you in having the best experience.
+* **Professional Support**: Email, chat and tutorials to assist you in having the best experience.
 * **Flexible Subscriptions*:Subscribe monthly, with no minimal period, fidelity or extra fees.
 Different features accordingly to you needs.

 ## 2. Register and Install *Otimize Nesting*